cacophony-wj/LeS/README.md

 15. **Hold down the CTRL key** (very important) and click _Batch Build_.
 16. Right-click anywhere in the small window and choose _Select None_.
 17. Scroll through the list until you find "BreastRopeExtreme01."
 Only the most extreme of breast ropes for us!
-18. Select all entries until you reach "BreastRopeWithWaistRopeExtreme02" and then stop.
+18. Select all entries until you reach "BreastRopeWithWaistRopeExtreme02", select it, and then stop.
 19. Scroll all the way to the bottom of the small window.
 20. Starting at the bottom and moving up, check the entries from "ZAZGSBDoggieBelt" to "Shibari."
 21. Press _Build_.